-Like nearby Banff, Jasper National Park has some stunning lakes that will make any visitor happy with delight.
-Thanks to the many glaciers in the Canadian Rockies one can visit Jasper and enjoy the bright blue waters of glacial lakes, or sit back and relax on the canoe in a town favorite.
+Like nearby Banff, many Jasper lakes will make any visitor happy with delight.
+Thanks to the many glaciers in the Canadian Rockies, one can visit Jasper and enjoy the bright blue waters of glacial lakes, or sit back and relax on the canoe in a town favorite.

 - 8 Best Spots For a Delicious Breakfast in Jasper